 Modified expanded polystyrene should be designed in accordance with American Society of Testing and Materials C578-87a (formerly HH-I-524C).

-The manufacture’s published installation instructions plus the plans and specifications shall be strictly adhered to and a copy of these instructions shall be available at all times on the job site installation.
+The manufacture’s published installation instructions, and the plans and specifications maintain quality control with a copy of these instructions available at all times on the job site installation.

-3-D construction panels can be stored out of doors on well drained flat surfaces without protective covering.
-However, due to their light weight, care must be taken to prevent damage from winds.
+3-D construction panels can be stored outdoors on well drained flat surfaces without protective covering.
+However, due to their light weight, before applying the cement skin, care must be taken to prevent damage from winds.
 Care must be taken not to store any objects on top of the panels that would break the welds, puncture the polystyrene or warp the panels.
 Improper storage could result in subsequent alignment problems.

 Part 4: Products

-The Tridipanel System consists of a three-dimensional welded wire frame, integrated with a modified expanded polystyrene insulation core.
+The EVG 3D Panel System consists of a three-dimensional welded wire frame, integrated with a modified expanded polystyrene insulation core.
 Each panel consists of the following:

 The reinforcement module (RIM) is manufactured with highly automated equipment.
 The welded wire fabric conforms to ASTM A185.
 The diagonal cross wires, as well as wire used in the fabrication of the welded wire fabric, conform to ASTM A82.
 Different configurations of RIM are manufactured depending on the end use.